sojoodsweiti/Portfolio/README.md

 You can download my CV [as a PDF from Google Drive]( https://drive.google.com/file/d/1cZQ6c1qwWbyRhoaT3naLzI_fSID1GA-U/view?usp=share_link)
 ## Skills:
 * Manual Testing
+  * Can perform manual functional and usability testing of web applications and mobile applications.
+  * Gained hands-on experience by testing applications created for educational purposes and in companies.
 * API Testing

 * Test Automation
 * Test Documentation
 * Exploratory Testing